raspberrypilearning/sense-hat-puzzle-box/en/step_16.md

 ![Map with Co-ordinates](images/map-coord.png)

-+  Choose as many locations as you like, and add them to a two-dimensional list called `targets` in your Python script:
++ Choose as many locations as you like, and add their latitude and longitude to a two-dimensional list called `targets` in your Python script:

 ```python3
 targets = [